-Doyn Lammers Hourglass Dulcimers
+Doyn Lammers Dulcimers

 Printed label: “Handcrafted Mountain Dulcimers and Banjos/ Quality Hand-made Instruments/ And Dulcimer Kits created in/ Historic Hot Springs, Arkansas/ by/ Doyn Lammers/ Hot Springs AR 71913/ 111 Wildwood Ave [crossed out] 111 Woodberry [h/w]”.
 No date, but hardware and general feel suggest 1990s.
 Seller thinks might be 1988 – it was his mother’s.